Good Energy's research

 Here are some examples:

 Do you know where your energy comes from?
 Our Energy Miles research, now in its fourth year, explores the origins of the UK’s electricity.

 The majority of electricity in the UK still comes from burning fossil fuels, or from nuclear power stations.
-This means that as a country, we are largely reliant on upon fuels imported from abroad to generate electricity.
+This means that, as a country, we are largely reliant upon fuels imported from abroad to generate electricity.
 The demand for imported fuels from developing countries comes at a high cost and the price of dependency runs deeper than just keeping the lights on.